iharshulhan/moodle-downloader/README.md

 # Automatic Moodle course files Downloader

 The `moodle.py` script downloads all the files posted in the course page of all the courses in your moodle page.
-Files with the same name in a course are not downloaded and are ignored.
+Files with the same name in a course are not downloaded.

 Set the following in the file `config.ini` before running the script